-- Rationalisation of overhead lines and wires, particularly on Street Hill and The Street - o General maintenance of public spaces on Street Hill and The Staithe. - Consider timber screening of the bins and recycling points at the Staithe. - Retain or reinstate front boundary treatments to keep the sense of enclosure and hedges where they exist.
-Ensure new on-site parking is designed in such a way to limit visual impact, reduce the amount of hardstanding and reduce the loss of soft boundary treatments such as hedging. - Retain or reinstate traditional timber windows in unlisted buildings where possible. - Ensure new quay heading is appropriate to its setting (timber is most likely to be appropriate in this rural context). - Consider appropriate heritage interpretation, perhaps at the Staithe, to provide visitors with information relating to the history and buildings in the village.
-This could match the Norfolk Wildlife Trust interpretation relating to Barton Broad in order to ensure visual consistency.
+- Addition of Conservation Area signs (of an appropriate scale and design) could be considered at entrances to village (to help with the education and promotion of the area), whilst being mindful of the potential for visual clutter. - Rationalisation of overhead lines and wires, particularly on Street Hill and The Street. - General maintenance of public spaces, including rationalisation of signs and street furniture, on Street Hill and at the Staithe (see Historic England's 'Streets for All' guidance). - o Consider appropriate screening of the bins and recycling points at the Staithe. - Retain or reinstate appropriate front boundary treatments (including hedges) to keep the sense of enclosure.
+Ensure new on-site parking is designed in such a way to limit visual impact, reduce the amount of hardstanding and reduce the loss of soft boundary treatments such as hedging. - Retain or reinstate traditional timber windows in unlisted buildings where possible. - Ensure new quay heading is appropriate to its setting (timber is most likely to be appropriate in this rural context within the conservation area to preserve and enhance the character of the area). - Consider appropriate heritage interpretation, perhaps at the Staithe, to provide visitors with information relating to the history and buildings in the village.
+Any new signage should be carefully designed and positioned so as not to create visual clutter and provision of a QR code with links to heritage interpretation could provide a more discreet alternative.